jepusto/ARPobservation/inst/shiny-examples/ARPsimulator/markdown/Accessing_ARPsimulator.md

         ARPsimulator()

-6. To exit the simulator, simply close the window in which it appears or click the red "Stop" icon in the upper right-hand corner of the RStudio console window.
+6. To exit the simulator, simply close the window in which it appears or click the red “Stop” icon in the upper right-hand corner of the RStudio console window.